-Content and Format of Marketing Activities
+Content and format of marketing activities

-- 3.02 (3) Any marketing activity undertaken or authorized by a lawyer must not be: - (a) false, - (b) inaccurate, - (c) unverifiable, - (d) reasonably capable of misleading the recipient or intended recipient, or - (e) contrary to the best interests of the public.
+- 4.2-5 Any marketing activity undertaken or authorized by a lawyer must not be: - (a) false, - (b) inaccurate, - (c) unverifiable, - (d) reasonably capable of misleading the recipient or intended recipient, or - (e) contrary to the best interests of the public.

-For example, a marketing activity violates Rule 4 if it:

-- (a) is calculated or likely to take advantage of the vulnerability, either physical or emotional, of the recipient, - (b) is likely to create in the mind of the recipient or intended recipient an unjustified expectation about the results that the lawyer can achieve, or - (c) otherwise brings the administration of justice into disrepute.
+- [1] For example, a marketing activity violates this rule if it: - (a) is calculated or likely to take advantage of the vulnerability, either physical or emotional, of the recipient, - (b) is likely to create in the mind of the recipient or intended recipient an unjustified expectation about the results that the lawyer can achieve, or - (c) otherwise brings the administration of justice into disrepute.